rs-station/laue-dials/CONTRIBUTING.rst

 ``laue-dials`` documentation uses Sphinx_ as its main documentation compiler.
-This means that the docs are kept in the same repository as the project code, and that any documentation update is done in the same way was a code contribution.
+This means that the docs are kept in the same repository as the project code, and that any documentation update is done in the same way as a code contribution.
 When working on documentation changes in your local machine, make sure you have installed the "docs" extension of the package::

     pip install laue-dials[docs]